The Board of Directors

 - elected officers (President, Vice President, Secretary, Treasurer, Registrar and Professional Standards committee Chair), AND

-- a representative from each Member Association
+- a representative from each Member Association.

-Secretary – Susanne Schmidt
+Secretary – Susanne Schmidt (NSWCCPE)

 Susanne works as a Pastoral Care Manager at a Canberra Hospital and is also a Clinical Pastoral Educator.
 In a previous life she was a primary school teacher and also worked in a Catholic parish in pastoral care.
 She holds qualifications in Education and in Pastoral Supervision.
 She has interests in research and in modern spiritualities and has been published and presented at conferences in these areas.
 She is married to Neil and a parent to young adults and loves to read and travel and do puzzles.
 Her family enjoy raucous conversations around the dinner table doing the weekend quizzes from the newspaper and debating politics and trying to out-joke each other.

-Treasurer – Cathy Brown
+Treasurer – Cathy Brown (QICPE)

 Cathy Brown has been a CPE Supervisor since 2008 and a volunteer Pastoral Carer since 2004.
 As an accredited CPE Educator for the Queensland Institute of Clinical Pastoral Education (QICPE Inc), Cathy conducts CPE units at the Prince Charles Hospital, Logan Hospital, Gold Coast University Hospital and in Townsville.
 She enjoys being able to help the ANZACPE committee in a very practical way through her treasurer duties

-Registrar – Peter Brown
+Registrar – Peter Brown (NZACPE)

 Peter Brown is a CPE Supervisor with the New Zealand Association.
 He is a member of the Wellington group.
 He is an Anglican priest.
 His qualifications include M.Sc., Ad.dip.
 Theol., Cert.Ed.
 Though now almost retired his professional life was spent variously as a teacher (theology and philosophy), high school senior leader and Chaplain in U.K. and N.Z.
 Latterly he has been responsible for the management of hospital chaplains in New Zealand’s lower North Island.